awsdocs/iam-user-guide/doc_source/access-analyzer-reference-policy-checks.md

 **Resolving the security warning**

 AWS recommends that you use the `ForAllValues` only with multivalued conditions\.
 The `ForAllValues` set operator tests whether the value of every member of the request set is a subset of the condition key set\.
 The condition returns true if every key value in the request matches at least one value in the policy\.
 It also returns true if there are no keys in the request, or if the key values resolve to a null data set, such as an empty string\.

+To learn whether a condition supports a single value or multiple values, review the [Actions, resources, and condition keys](https://docs.aws.amazon.com/service-authorization/latest/reference/reference_policies_actions-resources-contextkeys.html) page for the service\.
+Condition keys with the `ArrayOf` data type prefix are multivalued condition keys\.
+For example, Amazon SES supports keys with single values \(`String`\) and the `ArrayOfString` multivalued data type\.
 + [Using multiple keys and values](reference_policies_multi-value-conditions.md#reference_policies_multi-key-or-value-conditions)

 ## Security Warning – Missing paired condition keys<a name="access-analyzer-reference-policy-checks-security-warning-missing-paired-condition-keys"></a>